Fatomk11295/ORFs_comparative_analysis/README.md

 ### Introduction
 This repository is a guide for analyses performed in the publication about finding proteins responsible for the pathogenicity of Staphylococci species.

-## Extraction, filtration and categorizing of ORFs
+### Extraction, filtration and categorizing of ORFs
-## Staphylococcus ORF Extraction and Filtering Pipeline

 The pipeline involves several steps to ensure accurate and meaningful results.
 Below is an overview of the pipeline stages:

 1. **Genomes Selection:**
    Species known for their pathogenicity were chosen, including S. aureus Mu3, S. lugdunensis HKU09-01, S. haemolyticus JCSC1435, S. saprophyticus ATCC 15305, and S. schleiferi strain 1360-13.
 Nonpathogenic species included S. carnosus TM300, S. cohnii SNUDS-2, S. warneri SG1, S. nepalensis DSM 15150, and S. pasteuri JS7.